rjnl/moodle-block_simplesms/README.md

 A block that allows sending SMSs to course participants.
 Requires a connection to an SMS gateway.

+Initially developed in 2012 as part of the USP mlearning project.
+Actively maintained till Moodle v3.9.

 ## Installing via uploaded ZIP file ##